certainlyakey/timber-boilerplate/README.md

 Installation
 ------------

-The local installation is meant to be done with VVV, Wordpress-tailored Vagrant configuration.
-It's also easiest if along with VVV one uses VV tool to create a new site within the VVV virtual machine.
+The local installation is meant to be done with VVV2, Wordpress-tailored Vagrant configuration.
 But as there're no hard dependencies except for `gulp`, it can also be installed in any other manner.

 1. install [Varying Vagrant Vagrants, or VVV](https://github.com/Varying-Vagrant-Vagrants/VVV "https://github.com/Varying-Vagrant-Vagrants/VVV") (1.40 is ok) with all the required prerequisites